【The following content was整理ed by AI based on a recording, with no modifications made】

 • Large World: The world is infinite, open, and dynamically changing (such as real life, the Age of Discovery).

-• Current AI hotspot: This is exactly the cutting-edge direction in today’s AI field: Continuous Learning.
+• Current AI hot topic: This is exactly the cutting-edge “Continuous Learning” direction in today’s AI field.

-5.4 Fundamental conflict: Exploration vs. Exploitation in Reinforcement Learning
+5.4 Fundamental Conflict: Exploration vs. Exploitation in Reinforcement Learning

-He uses the classic dilemma of Reinforcement Learning (RL) to summarize his life:
+The man uses the classic dilemma of Reinforcement Learning (RL) to summarize his life:

 • Exploration: